lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    run 10000
    write_data mix.data

+..  container:: justify

    If you open the dump.lammpstrj file using VMD, you should see that the box dimension slightly shrink along x.
    The system looks like that:

 .. figure:: ../figures/allatoms/solvatedPEG_light.png
    :alt: PEG in water